edgarsilva/miconsul/README.md

-# Go Scaffold
+# Miconsul: patient appointment planner and notification center

-A GoScaffold allows you to quickly set-up Ready to deploy Web application projects using Go, SQLite with GORM, Templ with HTMX and DaisyUI/TailwindCSS:
+Base on my GoScaffold project which allows you to quickly set-up Ready to deploy Web application projects using Go, SQLite with GORM, Templ with HTMX and DaisyUI/TailwindCSS:

 - Go Web Server: Fiber